 Let's now move on to the technical part, where we deal with the concrete issues raised by this migration.

-Dropping the PoW mechanism in favor for BABE/GRANDPA 👾
+Dropping the PoW mechanism in favor of BABE/GRANDPA 👾

 Duniter's proof of work was often a criticised point.
 Although our custom personalised difficulty which reduces the energy consumption and distributes the addition of blocks among blacksmiths, the BABE for block authoring and GRANDPA for finalization will allow us to greatly accelerate the data validation (~30 minutes → ~30 seconds) while limiting the "waste" of CPU resources.